-Denali National Park was closed to visitors Tuesday for the second day as firefighters made progress on containing a wildfire that’s prompted emergency closures and evacuations.
+Denali National Park was closed to visitors again Wednesday as firefighters worked to slow and contain a wildfire that has prompted emergency closures and evacuations since Sunday.

 The fire comes during the park’s busiest time of year, when up to 5,000 people flock to the area daily to sightsee, camp and recreate.